andreasspindler/secure-sudo.sh/README.md

 #### Sudo exit values and signal handling ####

-Only when the failure of `sudo` has been ruled out can the exit value be assumed to be that of the command:
+When the user is privileged enough and failure of `sudo` has been ruled out, the sudo exit value is that of the command:

 > Upon successful execution of a command, the exit status from sudo,
 > will be the exit status of the program that was executed.
 If the